segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 ## Some Background

 We're back with another entry in my series of [STEM Workshops](https://segunakinyemi.com/tags/#stem-workshops), where I share content I've created to teach the fundamentals of computer science, software engineering, and technology to persons of varying backgrounds.
-This particular workshop is focused on Artificial Intelligence (AI), which is the hottest topic in technology—and maybe the entire world—right now.
+This particular workshop is focused on Artificial Intelligence (AI), which is the hottest topic in technology and maybe the entire world right now.
 While it might seem magical, the fundamental aspects behind it are rooted in math, probability, and statistics, just at massively refined scales.
 This workshop aims to take the foundational ideas of AI and distill them into something people can understand, regardless of their technical background.

 To do this, it simplifies those concepts quite drastically as they relate to popular AI tools like ChatGPT.
 I strive to maintain accuracy, but it's undeniable that the concepts are far more complex than how they're presented in the workshop.
 However, the basic idea is there.
 I take inspiration for this teaching approach from one of my favorite YouTube channels, [OverSimplified](https://www.youtube.com/@OverSimplified).
 It breaks down complex historical topics into simple ideas that anyone can understand.
 The creator doesn't shy away from saying, "Yes, this is oversimplified," but that's the point: make the ideas accessible, spark curiosity, and give people enough understanding to dive deeper on their own.

 That's the theme of this workshop.
-It's an intentionally oversimplified dive into the foundations behind Machine Learning, Neural Networks, and Deep Learning—the pillars of AI.
+It's an intentionally oversimplified dive into the foundations behind Machine Learning, Neural Networks, and Deep Learning: the pillars of AI.

-From middle school students just getting started to college learners with coding experience, this workshop is designed to meet students where they are.
-For tech and AI experts reviewing this material—don't worry, I know these concepts are more complex than what's presented here, and that's okay.
-This is a one-hour opportunity to introduce key ideas and provide a conceptual framework for understanding how AI actually works.
+The workshop comes in two versions that teach the same core concepts about how AI models are trained, but use different teaching methods.

+A **Coding Activity** version where participants engage in hands-on programming to train simplified AI models themselves.

+A **Language Activity** version where participants learn how AI recognizes patterns through a group exercise using images of different languages with non-English characters.
+Over time, the audience can recognize a language from its patterns despite not knowing what it is.

-For professionals, the workshop adapts to focus on AI's real-world applications, encouraging discussion and engagement.
-Those intrigued by what they learn—whether students or professionals—will hopefully take the next steps to explore further, perhaps by leveraging online resources like those cataloged [here](https://segunakinyemi.com/blog/ai-learning-resources/).
+Those intrigued by what they learn will hopefully take the next steps to explore further, perhaps by leveraging online resources like those cataloged [here](https://segunakinyemi.com/blog/ai-learning-resources/).

 ## Workshop Overview

-The workshop breaks down the concepts of AI into digestible sections, followed by hands-on coding activities that progressively build from random word generation to interactive AI text prediction.
+The workshop breaks down the concepts of AI into digestible sections, using different teaching methods depending on the version chosen.

 - **Duration:** ~1 hour
-  - **Student Version:** 30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise.
+  - **Coding Activity Version:** 30 minutes of presentation, activity, and discussion, followed by a 30-minute coding exercise.
-  - **Professional Version:** 30 minutes of presentation and interactive discussion, followed by a 30-minute audience engagement activity.
+  - **Language Activity Version:** 30 minutes of presentation and interactive discussion, followed by a 30-minute group exercise using images of different languages.

-- **Audience:**
-  - **Student Version:** Middle school, high school, and college students, from no technical background to those with some programming experience.
-  - **Professional Version:** Industry professionals with varying levels of technical expertise, from minimal to advanced.

 - **Goal:** Participants will gain a foundational understanding of how AI systems like ChatGPT work, including key concepts in Machine Learning, Neural Networks, and Deep Learning.
-  - **Student Version:** Emphasizes hands-on coding to reinforce AI concepts.
+  - **Coding Activity Version:** Emphasizes hands-on coding to reinforce AI training concepts.
-  - **Professional Version:** Focuses on real-world applications of AI in industry through discussion and interactive exercises.
+  - **Language Activity Version:** Uses visual pattern recognition with foreign language characters to demonstrate how AI learns patterns.

 ## Required Expertise